Continuing from Larry Shaeffer’s Legacy Part 2: The Road To Success.

 It’s as though one is standing inside his memories while gazing at the walls of his office.
 Remnants of almost 50 years aboard a metaphorical train that has sped through the years on a mystery track leading him on a journey that most only dream of.
-As the conductor, this man chose to travel through melodic scenery as well as the darkest recesses to discovery for the destinations only available to those who believe in them enough to board a train to nowhere in hopes of finding everywhere.
+As the conductor, this man chose to travel through melodic scenery and the darkest recesses to discover the destinations only available to those who believe in them enough to board a train to nowhere in hopes of finding everywhere.

 Getting Off the Gravy Train

-Having been in the midst of the fast lane lifestyle since the early 1970s with the sex, drugs and rock n’ roll associated with that scene, becoming family a man was a lifestyle that was on the opposite side of the tracks for Larry.
-Being in the music business had been all he had known since those early days of flipping cars and selling fireworks and t‑shirts to make a few bucks.
+Having been in the midst of the fast lane lifestyle since the early 1970s with the sex, drugs, and rock n’ roll associated with that scene, becoming a family man was a lifestyle on the opposite side of the tracks for Larry.
+Being in the music business had been all he had known since those early days of flipping cars and selling fireworks and t-shirts to make a few bucks.
 Even with a degree from the University of Tulsa, he still only had his music business experience and the desire to keep the music playing in Oklahoma.
-Fortunately, though, he still owned Cain’s Ballroom and had a hefty bank account from his successful promoting ventures.
-He believed at that point that there would be “no more big money” but he was okay with that situation.
+Fortunately, he still owned Cain’s Ballroom and had a hefty bank account from his successful promoting ventures.
+He believed at that point that there would be “no more big money,” but he was okay with that situation.

 He was initially happy to be home and enjoying the absence of travel.
 But in many ways, he was in uncharted territory.
-He admits loving the lifestyle and the women who were involved in the music scene as well the wild side of the business.
-He had never seen himself as married with a normal home life, but there he was, just that.
-The love for his sons and daughters inspired him to learn how to be a good father, but this alone was not enough for him to keep from dragging the chaos surrounding him into his marriage and home life.
-It would soon become obvious to him that the train was on a collision course.
+He admits loving the lifestyle and the women involved in the music scene as well the wild side of the business.
+He had never seen himself as married with normal home life, but there he was, just that.
+His love for his sons and daughters inspired him to learn how to be a good father, but this alone was not enough to keep from dragging the chaos surrounding him into his marriage and home life.
+It would soon become evident to him that the train was on a collision course.
 Yet, he still continued gaining steam to feed what he believed to be chasing the American dream.

 Obstacles on the Tracks

 Maybe there were regrets.
-Maybe even life lessons.
-Whatever they may have been, it was most certainly a realization that he was destroying what he had so hoped to build by coming back to Tulsa.
-There would be other obstacles on the track in the near future as well such as a rape accusation and trial before a jury.
+Perhaps even life lessons.
+Whatever they may have been, it was most certainly a realization that he was destroying what he had hoped to build by returning to Tulsa.
+There would be other obstacles on the track in the near future, such as a rape accusation and trial before a jury.
 But those obstacles would be just what he needed to slow down.
-He would be cleared of the rape charge, but the damage to his reputation and the continuing spiral into drugs and alcohol were enough to almost derail him.
+He would be cleared of the rape charge, but the damage to his reputation and the continuing spiral into drugs and alcohol were almost enough to derail him.

 Traveling in the Darkness

 “I became my own environment.
 I woke up in the morning being me and doing the same things I did the day before and hoped that it would work,” Larry said.
 “I also never thought that the flow of money would quit coming.
 It was so easy to get.
-This thought process, along with the substance abuse, would usher in consequences detrimental to his promoting enterprise.
-He admits that there were show settlements that he closed while high that was not handled as well as they should have been and this caused riffs between he and the artists.
+This thought process and substance abuse would usher in consequences detrimental to his promoting enterprise.
+He admits that there were show settlements he closed while high that were not handled as well as they should have been, and this caused riffs between him and the artists.
 Many of these would have long-lasting effects.

 “The show may have sold out and we all made good money.
-But I did not make a good impression with the artists I was working with.
+But I did not make a good impression on the artists I was working with.
 There were several instances when I nuked myself because of the drugs and alcohol.”
 Larry said.
-One example of this behavior was casually offering Garth Brooks’ manager Bob Doyle cocaine after a show.
-Doyle was so insulted that he informed Brooks, who then refused to work with Little Wing again.
+One example of this behavior was casually offering Garth Brooks’ manager, Bob Doyle, cocaine after a show.
+Doyle was so insulted that he informed Brooks, who refused to work with Little Wing again.
 He kept true to his word and has never worked with Larry since.

 “Some mistakes you make, you never get through paying for,” Larry said about the Brooks’ incident.
 He went on to explain that though there were not a large number of those types of mistakes, there were enough to cripple his position in the business.
-He admits that at the time, he had no idea as to how much damage to his career he was inflicting upon himself.
-Interestingly though, he knew to some degree that he was going to derail if things didn’t change, but had no clue as to how to get off the speeding train or to stop it.
+He admits that at the time, he had no idea how much damage to his career he was inflicting upon himself.
+Interestingly, though, he knew to some degree that he would derail if things didn’t change, but he had no clue how to get off the speeding train or stop it.